-Cannabis goes by many names; “weed,” “pot,” “marijuana,” “ganja” and more.
+Cannabis goes by many names; weed, pot, marijuana, bud, ganja and more.
 These all refer to the dried and cured buds of a female cannabis plant.
-Cannabis plants can live in many environments, and some form of cannabis naturally grows nearly everywhere in the world.
-In the wild, cannabis makes flowers in the fall, and the flowers of the female cannabis plant are what most people think of when it comes to the word “cannabis.”
-The flowers of this plant are harvested, dried and cured to become the buds that can be used to vaporize, smoke, eat (via edibles) for recreational or medical marijuana purposes.
+Cannabis plants can live in many environments, and some form of cannabis naturally grows nearly everywhere in the world; yet it's the flowers of specially bred female cannabis plants which most people think of when it comes to the word “cannabis.”
+The flowers of these strains of cannabis are grown, harvested, dried and cured to become the buds that can be used to vaporize, smoke, eat (via edibles) or otherwise processed for recreational or medical marijuana purposes.

 Dried & Cured Flowers of a Female Cannabis Plant